tahiri-lab/iPhyloGeo/README.md

 ### Setting up the programm
-- To set up the programm, you need to chahge the .env file with your own data.
+- To set up the programm, you need to change the .env file with your own data.
 Here is an example of the .env file if you want to run the programm locally :
 ```
 APP_ENV='dev'